needle-mirror/com.unity.collab-proxy/Editor/Components/README.md

 any UiElements class such as TextElement.

 To use the component in UXML (with editor inspections) the xml schema needs to be updated within the Unity Editor.
-Instructions on how to do that is container in `../Resources/`.
+Instructions on how to do that is contained in `../Assets/`.